 Step four: Allow the pump to mix the water

-After adding the new water, allow the pump to mix the old pool water and new water for about 8 hours.
+After adding the new water, allow the pump to mix the old pool water and fresh water for about 8 hours.

 Step five: Test the water again

 The final step is to test the water again to be sure the levels are correct.
 If the level is still too high, repeat the process.
 If it is too low after draining, then add some more CYA.

 If your levels are really high, you may have to fully drain and refill your pool.